 Feel free to use other chicken parts instead of legs if you prefer, just adjust the browning time as needed.

-- 3 medium cloves of garlic, 1 thinly sliced and 2 grated
+3 medium cloves garlic, 1 thinly sliced and 2 grated

 Season the chicken with salt and pepper.
 Heat the oil in a 12-inch skillet over medium-high heat until lightly smoking.
 Add the chicken skin side-down and cook without moving until browned, about 4 minutes.
 Turn and lightly brown on second side, about 1 minute more.
 Remove from the pan to a large plate and set aside.

 Add the onion, fennel and the sliced garlic to the pan and lower the heat to medium.
 Cook, scraping the bottom of the pan and stirring frequently until softened but not browned, about 3 minutes.
 Add a cup of white wine and simmer until reduced by half, about 1 1/2 minutes.

 Add the tomatoes, breaking them apart in the pan with a spoon or potato masher, the chicken stock, potatoes, pinch of saffron, and bay leaf.
 Nestle the chicken back on top, cover, and cook until the potatoes and chicken are done, about 15 minutes longer.

 Meanwhile, prepare the easy aïoli by whisking together the mayonnaise, lemon juice, olive oil, cayenne, and 2 grated garlic cloves in a small bowl.
 Divide chicken and sauce in bowls and serve with crusty bread and the mayonnaise.